 The new medical devices regulation (MDR) and in vitro diagnostic regulation (IVDR) will mandate stricter safety and data requirements for devices distributed in the European Union.
-The MDR begins taking effect on May 26, 2020, and the IVDR will follow exactly two years later.
+The MDR begins taking effect on May 26, 2020, and the IVDR will follow exactly two years later (The European Commission postponed the MDR Deadline for one year, to 26 May 2021, to give medical device companies a chance to focus on the current COVID-19 pandemic).
 That may seem like a way off, but there’s no time to lose – the cost and complexity of this transition could cause thousands of products to leave the EU market.

 In order to make the transition as smooth as possible, here is a brief recap of some of the most notable changes and challenges the IVDR brings, along with some things you can do to make sure you’re equipped to meet them.

 - A new system of classifying devices.
 The IVDR is set to replace the current list-based classification system with four risk categories, ranging from lowest risk (class A) to highest (class D).
 Previously, notified body oversight was only required for about 20 percent of products and the vast majority of IVD devices could “self-certify”.
 The new IVDR flips the numbers, requiring about 80% of devices to have some level of notified body oversight.

 - Overworked notified bodies.
 Tighter regulations and more devices requiring oversight means that the workload for notified bodies will skyrocket.
 At the same time, the number of notified bodies getting compliance for IVDR is slow, and when IVDR-designated notified bodies do become ready they will prioritize companies they already have relationships with.